Love-and-Tolerance/guide-site-dev/README.md

 Once it is copied over, you can rename the folder to what you want your resource pack to be named.
 I recommend you use dashes `-` or underscores `_` rather than spaces, but you don't have to.

-Right-click the template folder and click “Open in new window”.
+Right-click the template folder and click `Open in new window`.
 Minimize the old window, as we will come back to it when we are done editing the template.

 Inside, the template pack looks like this:
 ![Template mane]

-Right-click the LICENSE file and click “Open with Brackets”. (or “Edit with Notepad++”)
+Right-click the `LICENSE` file and click `Open with Brackets` or `Edit with Notepad++`.

 Read the license and if you plan on keeping it, change the Copyright at the top in this red box to your resource packs name:
 ![License File]

 If you are going to use it, save after editing and close Brackets.
 If you don't want to use the License, delete the file.

-Now right-click the pack.mcmeta file and click “Open with Brackets”.
+Now right-click the pack.mcmeta file and click `Open with Brackets`.
 ![Pack Mcmeta]

 The pack format tells Minecraft what versions this pack will work with: